ps-tuebingen-courses/pl1-lecture-notes/src/07-higher-order-functions/higher-order-functions.md

 The problem is that we have forgotten the deferred substitutions to be performed in the body of the function.

 What can we do to fix this problem?
-We could try to replace the second line in the "Ap" case by
+We could try to replace the second line in the `Ap` case by

 ```
 case Fun(x, body) => evalWithEnv0(body, env + (x -> evalWithEnv0(a, env)))